VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 in the command is provided by the user of the system through the UI, and some of the information is retrieved from the read-model.
-For example, the UI builds a list of orders by querying the read-model, the user selects one of those orders and modifies the list of attendees associated with that order.
-The UI then sends the command that contains the list of attendees associated with the order to the write-model for processing.
+For example, the UI builds a list of orders by querying the read-model, the user selects one of those orders and modifies the list of Attendees associated with that order.
+The UI then sends the command that contains the list of Attendees associated with the order to the write-model for processing.

 However, because of eventual consistency, it is possible that the information that the UI retrieves from the read-side is not yet fully consistent with changes that have just been made on the write-side (perhaps by another user of the system).
-This raises the possibility that the command that is sent to update the list of attendees results in an inconsistent change to the write-mode.
-For example, someone else could have deleted the order, or already modified the list of attendees.
+This raises the possibility that the command that is sent to update the list of Attendees results in an inconsistent change to the write-mode.
+For example, someone else could have deleted the order, or already modified the list of Attendees.

 A solution to this problem is to use version numbers in the read-model and the commands.
 Whenever the write-model sends details of a change to